usc-sail/fed-ser-leakage/README.md

-# Attribute Information leakage of SER application in Federated Learning
+# Attribute Information Leakage of SER Application in Federated Learning
 This repository contains the official implementation (in [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://www.pytorchlightning.ai/)) of Attribute Inference Attack of Speech Emotion Recognition in Federated Learning.

-## Speech features
+## Speech Features

 We extract a variety of speech representations using OpenSMILE toolkit and pretrained models.
 You can refer to [OpenSMILE](https://www.audeering.com/research/opensmile/) and [SUPERB](https://arxiv.org/abs/2105.01051) paper for more information.